tableau/tableau-postman/README.md

    10ay.online.tableau.com
    ```

 2. Determine the authentication method you wish to use and declare the `CURRENT VALUE` for those fields in the environment file.
-To see a list of available authentication variables and understand how users' credentials impact the content of Tableau's REST API responses, see [Tableau authentication credential and permissions](#tableau-authentication-credential-and-permissions).

 To understand how credentials impact the responses to obtain from Tableau's REST API, see [Tableau authentication credentials and permissions](#tableau-authentication-credential-and-permissions).

 1. Modify `content-url`, the permanent name of a Tableau site.
 The `content-url` in the following examples is "mySite":